astronomer/docs/learn/connections/snowflake.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 [Snowflake](https://www.snowflake.com/en/) is a cloud data warehouse where you can store and analyze your data.
-Integrating Snowflake with Airflow allows you to do all of the following and more from a DAG:
+Integrating Snowflake with Apache Airflow® allows you to do all of the following and more from a DAG:

 - Run SQL
 - Monitor the status of SQL queries